aha225/Quality-of-Life-in-Canterbury-Suburbs/Raw Input Files/README.md

 #### areaXY.csv
 This csv contains latitude and longitude for all the are units.
 It was calculated using average lat longs from the crime raw data.

+#### CanterburyHospitalsLocationsFinal.csv
+This csv contains the result of HospitalInitialProcessing, but with lat longs of each hospirtal added manually, hence the inclusion in the raw files folder.
+We add this as it is needed to do the secondary processing for hospitals.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 The following outlines the jupyter notebooks that use the files in this directory.